 Attendees should have experience using R and some amount of experience using the nlmixr2 package for R (or experience with nlmixr, rxode2, or RxODE).
 Participants will be asked up front to provide some detail on their experience in the form of a questionnaire, to align expectations.

 Hands-on activities will use R and nlmixr2 within a shinyMixR workflow [Fidler et al., 2019].
-Installation of R is required, and installation instructions will be shared shortly before the course.
-More information on these opensource packages please visit: https://nlmixr2.org/
+Installation of R is required before the course, and installation instructions for nlmixr2 and related packages will be shared shortly before the course.
+More information on these open-source packages please visit: https://nlmixr2.org/

 Learning objectives